-If this occurs, the ESC may grant an exception to its embargo rules and allow the company to release limited top-line data (i.e., general findings with no additional analysis, commentary, investigator quotes, etc.) from the abstract without jeopardizing its eligibility for presentation at ESC Events.
+If this occurs, the ESC may grant an exception to its embargo rules and allow the company to release limited top-line results (i.e., general findings with no additional analysis, commentary, investigator quotes, etc.) from the abstract without jeopardising its eligibility for presentation at ESC Events.
+See example here.

-If the ESC grants permission for the top-line data to be released, the press release should note that the abstract has been submitted (or accepted) for presentation at an ESC Event.
+If the ESC grants permission for the top-line results to be released, the press release should note that the abstract has been submitted (or accepted) for presentation at an ESC Event.

 The ESC will evaluate these requests on a case-by-case basis and reserves the right to change the type of presentation or remove the abstract from the scientific programme if the released information is judged to substantially detract from the novelty of the presentation at the ESC event.